 What is meant by the “Mother” of Vinegar?

 Most vinegar on the market has been pasteurized to prevent the “mother of vinegar” from developing.
-Bacteria cultures are known as “mothers of vinegar” are used to start ethanol’s fermentation process.
-During the pasteurization procedure, the vinegar is heated to kill the slime-like cellulose glob that forms in the solution.
+Instead, bacteria cultures are known as “mothers of vinegar” are used to start ethanol’s fermentation process.
+During the pasteurization, the vinegar is heated to kill the slime-like cellulose glob that forms in the solution.
 Raw varieties are those that have not been processed in this manner.

 Expiration dates for various kinds of vinegar

-All vinegar has a lengthy shelf-life because of the fermentation process, but the precise shelf life of vinegar is dependent on the vinegar type and how it is stored.
+All vinegar has a lengthy shelf-life because of the fermentation process, but the precise shelf life of vinegar depends on the vinegar type and how it is stored.
 Always remember that store- brought vinegar is different from homemade ones because the latter can easily go bad,

 White vinegar is considered the longest-lasting and most stable of all the types.
 You can keep it open or unopened for a long time without having to put it in the refrigerator.
 Its virtually indestructible thanks to its fermentation that makes it acidic and hence self-preserving,